-Although as many as 25% of people report being chronically fatigued (see Fatigue), only 0.5% of people (1 in 200) have chronic fatigue syndrome (CFS).
-Chronic fatigue syndrome affects people primarily between the ages of 20 and 50 and is more common among young and middle-aged women than men, although it occurs in people of all ages, including children.
+Although as many as 25% of people report being chronically fatigued, only 0.5% of people (1 in 200) have chronic fatigue syndrome (CFS).
+Chronic fatigue syndrome affects people primarily between the ages of 20 and 50 and is more often described among young and middle-aged women than men, although it has been noted in people of all ages, including children.
 People with chronic fatigue syndrome have real and often disabling symptoms.
 Chronic fatigue syndrome is not the same as pretending to have symptoms (a disorder known as malingering).

 Despite considerable research, the cause of chronic fatigue syndrome remains unknown.
 Controversy exists as to whether there is a single cause or many causes and whether the cause is physical or mental, but either way the symptoms are very real to the person.

 Some researchers believe the syndrome ultimately will prove to have several causes, including genetic predisposition and exposure to microbes, toxins, and other physical and emotional factors.

 Some studies have suggested infection with the Epstein-Barr virus, cytomegalovirus, the bacteria that causes Lyme disease, or Candida (a yeast) as a possible cause of chronic fatigue syndrome.
 However, current research indicates that these infections do not cause this syndrome.
 In addition, no evidence indicates that other infections (such as infections due to rubella virus, herpesvirus, or human immunodeficiency virus ([HIV]) are related to the syndrome.